zevludwig/bbreg_for_lexicam/README.md

 * Autocrop model selects region of interest and returns coordinates

 **2. Vectorization of the cropped image (metric learning model)**
-* Original image is cropped according to coordinates, downsampled and sent to servers
+* Original image is cropped according to bounding box, downsampled and sent to servers
 * Metric learning model calculates embedding from cropped image

 **3. Approximate nearest neighbor search in vector database**
 * Images which have the most similar vectors are returned as results

 If the entire image search takes longer than 1 second, it will be perceived as slow.
-Since we need some buffer for resizing the images within the mobile app and sending them to the servers (~65KB for 320x480 and ~25KB for 224x224), we should aim for well below 500ms in ideal network conditions.
+Since we need some buffer for resizing the images within the mobile app and sending them over the internet (~65KB for 320x480 and ~25KB for 224x224), we should aim for well below 500ms in ideal network conditions.
 Steps 2 & 3 together take around 200ms.
 The target latency for the Autocrop microservice should be between 100-200ms.

 ### Autocrop task